U.S. 'concerned' about being barred from GSK-linked China trial

 "GSK only asked us to do a background investigation on the suspected whistleblower.
 They never asked us to investigate the allegations and they did not tell us the details of the allegations," he said in the note.

 Humphrey said he had seen the detailed allegations only after the firm had completed its investigation.
-"I realized we had been cheated because the allegations looked real," he added.
+"I realised we had been cheated because the allegations looked real," he added.

 The head of GSK China later revealed that the suspected whistleblower - someone Humphrey described as "very influential" and who he believed to be the actual whistleblower - had obtained a copy of the ChinaWhys report.